0%

 Picture Window

-Best for: A picture window is ideal for emphasizing mountains, lakes, oceans, and other stunning views that can be seen from the home.
+Best for: A picture window is ideal for emphasising mountains, lakes, oceans, and other stunning views visible from the home.

 Skylight Window

-One of the more well-known window styles is a skylight window.
-This window is installed in the ceiling instead of in the wall, allowing the home to have the full effects of an open sky, without the risk of rain or snow falling into the house.
-Skylight windows can either be fixed, meaning that they don’t open, or they may have a crank mechanism or remote control to operate the window.
+One of the better-known window styles is the skylight window.
+This window is installed in the ceiling rather than the wall, allowing the home to take full advantage of an open sky without the risk of rain or snow falling into the house.

 Best for: Skylight windows are a great choice for adding natural light to small rooms without taking up wall space.
 They are also commonly installed in high front hallways or foyers to improve the lighting at a home’s entrance